|[ About Us ]||[ Contact Us ]||[ News ]||[ SIB ]||[ TFFR ]||[ Search ]||[ Site Map ]||

-In order to review your disability application, your employer must provide us with information about your employment status, sick leave benefits, and explain how your disability affects
+In order to review your disability application, your employer must provide us with information about your employment status, sick leave benefits, and explain how your disability affects performance of job duties.

 You must also provide TFFR with a medical examination report completed by your physician.
 A medical examination report is not necessary if you provide written proof documenting your eligibility for Social Security disability benefits.
 The Retirement and Investment Office is not liable for any costs incurred in undergoing the medical examinations and completing and submitting the necessary reports.
 This also applies to the recertification process.

 Once we receive all of the necessary documentation, TFFR’s independent medical consultant will review your application and make a recommendation to the TFFR Board of Trustees.

 The TFFR Board will review your application and determine your eligibility for disability benefits.
 You have the right to attend or be represented at this meeting.
 The discussion is confidential and closed to the public.

 If approved, you will be notified and receive disability enrollment forms.
 If denied, you may appeal this decision by initiating a formal action against the Board in accordance with NDAC 82-10-01-01 and NDCC 28-32.